SixLabors/docs/articles/imagesharp/png.md

 - `Gamma` lets you write a gamma value into the output metadata.

 Because `PngEncoder` inherits from [`QuantizingAnimatedImageEncoder`](xref:SixLabors.ImageSharp.Formats.QuantizingAnimatedImageEncoder), it also supports `Quantizer`, `PixelSamplingStrategy`, and `TransparentColorMode` when you are writing palette-based PNG data.

+Compression level is a speed-versus-size choice.
+Higher compression can reduce output size, but it costs more CPU and does not improve image quality because PNG is already lossless.
+For high-volume services, benchmark realistic images before choosing the slowest compression level globally.

+Adam7 interlacing allows a progressively refined display as bytes arrive.
+That can help in some delivery scenarios, but it can also increase file size.
+For small UI assets and cached application images, non-interlaced PNG is often simpler.

 ## Quantization and Palette PNGs